| If your ring spins around on

 These styles require nearly perfect alignment and curvature for the

 latch to connect properly.
-Many people have found it either difficult to
+Some people have found these difficult to

 If you are local to the Fallbrook or Bonsall area, you can schedule an